sparkflows/sparkflows-docs/docs/user-guide/web-app/reference.rst

    * - Destination Path
      - text field
      - TRAIN_DATA
-     - Component is added to get destination path where the browse file should get uploaded.
+     - Component is added to get destination path where the browse file should get uploaded
    * - Columns
      - select boxes
      - any
-     - Component is added if user want to map the columns of the file uploaded.
+     - Component is added if user want to map the columns of the file uploaded

 .. list-table:: Buttons
    :widths: 25 25 25 25